9.3 Criminal Background Check at Point of Hire

 7. performance of duties related to critical infrastructure services or significant health or safety responsibilities;

 4. Scope of check.
-The senior HR leadership representative in each college or division shall use the designated University vendor to verify social security number and conduct a CBC to include all counties and states of residence for the past seven years.
-As appropriate in individual instances, an alternate designated by the vice president or dean or, in the case of faculty, the Associate Provost for Faculty, may conduct the check.
+The senior HR leader in each college or division shall use the designated University vendor to verify social security number, conduct a CBC to include all counties, states, and countries1 of residence for the past seven years, and search the sex offender registry regardless of conviction date.
+As appropriate in individual instances, an alternate vendor designated by the vice president or dean or, in the case of faculty, the associate provost for faculty, may conduct the check.
 Background checks for access to select agents will be conducted by the Department of Justice.

 5. Designation, notice, and timing of check.

-1. Applicants subject to the CBC requirement shall be informed either in the advertisements for the position or when the applicant formally applies for the position that employment at The University of Iowa is contingent on a declaration of conviction history and a successful CBC.
+1. Applicants subject to the CBC requirement shall be informed either in the postings/advertisements for the position or when the applicant formally applies for the position that employment at The University of Iowa is contingent on a self-disclosure of conviction history and a successful CBC.

-3. The senior HR leadership representative shall conduct (a) CBC(s) through the designated University vendor upon selection of the candidate(s) of choice and shall submit a request to the vendor for a standard check as soon as practicably possible but in any event no later than 15 days following the candidate's first day of employment.
-A more comprehensive check may require a longer period of time.
-In the case of faculty, the Associate Provost for Faculty may conduct the check.
+3. Following the applicant’s acceptance of the contingent offer of employment and execution of the release, the senior HR leader shall conduct (a) CBC(s) through the designated University vendor by submitting a request to the vendor for a standard CBC as soon as practicable but in any event no later than 15 calendar days following the applicant's first day of employment.

 6. Documentation and record keeping.